 - Promote our proven ability to deliver unique enterprise grade projects in the areas of enterprise mobility, CRM and digital marketing technology e-commerce, wearable devices, etc.

 - Increase our on-site presence and project support in our key markets, most importantly the United States and the EU

 How are the four forces – cloud, mobile, analytics and social media redefining sourcing of services?
 Which one of these, do you think, will have the maximum impact on your business and why?

-It is quite obvious that cloud and the SaaS/PaaS paradigms in particular are making it increasingly tempting to treat the standard back office business functions as a commodity.
+It is quite obvious that cloud and the SaaS/PaaS paradigms, in particular, are making it increasingly tempting to treat the standard back-office business functions as a commodity.
 This in turn reduces demand for truly custom business applications.
-If you think about it, it makes total sense: If my company is not in the business of making software, why would I focus my money, talent and energy on creating custom software systems to take care of my back office functions, where a “mass market” cloud-based solution can address them reasonably well and with great transparency?
+If you think about it, it makes total sense: If my company is not in the business of making software, why would I focus my money, talent, and energy on creating custom software systems to take care of my back-office functions, where a “mass market” cloud-based solution can address them reasonably well and with great transparency?
 Companies will focus their attention on the areas that truly differentiate them.

-In the context of software services, this is likely to mean that the value-add will be concentrated in front end, customer-facing applications, user experience, and highly specific business processes.
+In the context of software services, this is likely to mean that the value-add will be concentrated in the front end, customer-facing applications, user experience, and highly specific business processes.
 This means that selling “plain vanilla” engineering resources in the traditional offshore model will only keep getting harder over time.
 The front-end focus pushes us to be closer to the customer, and thus increase our on-site presence, while the shift to the cloud forces us to invest in building out domain expertise and developing our proprietary platforms and solutions.